MicrosoftDocs/azure-docs/DevCenter/dotNET/Tutorials/web-app-with-sql-azure.md

 <br/>
 <br/> <br/>![cert Warn][rxNOT2]
 <br/> <br/>
-Windows Azure Web sites include a valid security certificate, so you won't see this warning when you deploy to Azure.
+Windows Azure Web sites include a valid security certificate, so you won't see this warning when you deploy to Windows Azure.
 <h2><a name="ppd"></a><span class="short-header">Prepare DB</span>Create a Data Deployment Script</h2>